davxy/cry/README.md

 The code has never been audited by any third party nor has been developed with the intent to be used for any serious application.

-Main focus was personal research.
+Main focus was personal research and fun.

-The implementations are not constant time.
+The implementations are not constant time nor efficient.

 **USE IT AT YOUR OWN RISK!!!**